Skip to main content

 The SFA may consider a state agency’s procurement as one source for procurement.
 For example, if the purchase is under $10,000, the SFA may purchase directly from the State’s procured sources as long as the prices are considered reasonable based on research, experience, purchase history, or other information and maintains documents to support its conclusion.
 The SFA, to the maximum extent practicable, should distribute all procurements equitably among all qualified suppliers.
 If the procurement is less than the Simplified Acquisition Threshold, (currently set at $250,000), or State or local threshold; whichever is most restrictive, the SFA may obtain a price or rate quotation from the State’s procured vendors to use as one source and must obtain an additional quote from other qualified vendors available.
 For procurements over the Simplified Acquisition threshold, an SFA must first conduct a cost analysis per 2 CFR 200.324(a) then develop a solicitation for either a sealed bid or competitive proposal and may use vendors and prices from the State’s contract as one source.

-Group Purchasing Organizations(GPO), Buying Organizations, and Third-Party Vendors:
+Group Purchasing Organizations (GPO), Buying Organizations, and Third-Party Vendors:

 The business model of a GPO may include a variety of services of which facilitating procurement for members/member agencies and procuring products and services from an external source such as an affiliated or unaffiliated full-line distributor are included.
 Membership involves paying a fee in addition to the price of products and services purchased.
 However, paying a fee does not constitute compliance with the competitive procurement process that program operators are required to conduct when procuring products and services.

-SFAs using the micro-purchase method to pay membership fees to various third-party purchasing entities must still then conduct a competitive procurement using the parties’ prices as one quote or bid.
+SFAs using the micropurchase method to pay membership fees to various third-party purchasing entities must still then conduct a competitive procurement using the parties’ prices as one quote or bid.

-SFAs may pay a membership fee to multiple GPOs and when using the micropurchase or simplified aquisition procedures, the SFA may consider the price for products from GPOs as one source and must obtain additional pricing from other qualified vendors.
-For the procurement of good and services greater than the Federal Simplified Acquisition threshold or State or local thresholds that may be more restrictive, SFAs must publish sealed bids or competitive proposals to which GPOs may respond provided the GPO has not drafted such solicitations.
+SFAs may pay a membership fee to multiple GPOs and when using the micropurchase or simplified acquisition procedures, the SFA may consider the price for products from GPOs as one source and must obtain additional pricing from other qualified vendors.
+For the procurement of goods and services greater than the Federal Simplified Acquisition threshold or State or local thresholds that may be more restrictive, SFAs must publish sealed bids or competitive proposals to which GPOs may respond provided the GPO has not drafted such solicitations.
 Likewise, responses to bids/proposals must be evaluated by the SFA to determine the lowest responsible and responsive bidder (IFB)/offeror whose proposal is most advantageous to the program considering price and other factors (RFP).

 For additional information on Third party Entities, please see U.S. Department of Agriculture (USDA) Policy Memo SP 05-2017, CACFP 03-2017, SFSP 02-2017, Q&A: Purchasing Goods and Services Using Cooperative Agreements, Agents, and Third-Party Services External link opens in new window or tab..